Sandy Mutch: Playing career

 Mutch was born in Inverurie, Aberdeenshire, Scotland, the sixth of twelve children of Alexander Mutch (1851–1938) and Ann Milne Birse (1856–1933).
 He began his football career with Aberdeen before playing for Huddersfield Town between 1910 and 1922, winning the FA Cup once and helping Huddersfield into the Football League First Division in 1920.
 While playing for Huddersfield, he played in two FA Cup Finals: 1920 where they lost 1–0 to Aston Villa after extra time, and in the 1922 Cup Final which they won 1–0 against Preston North End.

 His Newcastle United debut was on 26 Aug 1922 against Everton, a home match.
 In 1924 he was in the team for the FA Cup Final again, (his third FA Cup Final in four years), but shortly before Newcastle's 2–0 victory over Aston Villa he suffered a bad knee injury which eventually led to his retirement as a player.

 Later career

-Later at Newcastle United, he became the coach for the first team and then finally a groundsman at the club he loved so much until he left due to poor health.
+Later at Newcastle United, he became the head groundsman at the club he loved so much until he left due to poor health.

+The coaching and physiotherapy roles at Newcastle were held by his son, Alexander Pusey Mutch, who followed in his father's footsteps at the club but carved out his own legacy behind the scenes.

-Mutch died of kidney failure in 1967.
+Sandy Mutch died of kidney failure in 1967.